coppolaemilio/npc-talking-tutorial/readme.md

 A very common use of dialogues is when speaking to an NPC.
 There are many ways of achieving this, but here you have a simple one to follow step by step:

+# Project setup

+1. Install Dialogic 1.1 from the asset lib
+2. Enable Dialogic and restart the project
+3. Create a new timeline called `timeline-1`

 # Character movement.
 Let's create a character and add basic movement to it: